-Creating an excellent customer experience first of all requires a Design Thinking mindset: envisioning the customer journey from an outside-in perspective, putting equal amounts of empathy and factual analytics into the equation, finding the crucial micro moments in which key decisions are made.
+Creating an excellent customer experience first of all requires a Design Thinking mindset: envisioning the customer journey from an outside-in perspective, putting equal amounts of compassion, empathy, and factual analytics into the equation – finding the crucial micro-moments in which key decisions are made and happy memories created.
 With technology becoming ultra-interactive, understanding the nature of the real-time conversation with the customer or employee paves the road to success.
 Then it’s no longer a matter of creating the next killer mobile app.
-It is now the quest for finding – or building – the platform where supply and demand will naturally come together.
+It is now the quest for finding – or building – the platform where supply and demand will naturally come together, sustaining a long-lived relationship.
+Often a “platform of platforms” is required, integrating what’s available through the cloud with what can be exposed as services to the outside world, participating in growing ecosystems that together address every need of the customer.

 Indeed, many interesting animals out there to keep a close eye on.